asteinarson/knemm/README.md

 $ npm i --global knemm
 ```
 Now there should be two new commands available:
- - `knemm`: This is the main command to manage schema.
+ - `knemm`: This is the main command to manage DB schema.
  - `knedb`: This is a companion command to handle/create/drop databases.

-Interfaces for PostgresQL (pg), MySQL and Sqlite3 are enabled by default in the package.
+Interfaces for PostgresQL (pg), MariaDB / MySQL and Sqlite3 are enabled by default in the package.

 ### Via git repo
 Clone this repository (to a Linux/Unix host).
 Then run `npm install`.
 After that, build the TypeScript sources, using `tsc`.
 Then there should be a global command `knemm` available in the terminal.
 (Try `npm link` if NPM has not generated exec stubs).